Stuart Theft Crime Lawyer

 Experienced Defense Against Theft Crimes in Martin County

 If you’ve been accused of or charged with a theft crime, you need proficient representation right away.
 Common theft crimes include petty theft, grand theft, employee theft, burglary, robbery, scheming to defraud, and more.
 The penalties for a conviction of these types of crimes are generally severe and can include thousands of dollars in fines, mandatory probation, enrollment in a national database, and even extensive prison time.

 At ADL Law, P.A., our Stuart theft crime attorneys provide our clients with effective and personalized legal services.
 For years, we have aggressively and successfully defended clients throughout Florida from these types of charges.
-As a result, we know how to navigate this complex practice area and have a comprehensive understanding of its related laws, procedures and paperwork.
+As a result, our criminal defense lawyers know how to navigate this complex practice area and have a comprehensive understanding of its related laws, procedures, and paperwork.
 You can count on us to efficiently guide you throughout the legal process while making sure your best interests and rights are completely protected.

 - Worthless check

 What is the Punishment For Petty Theft in Florida?

 In Florida, petit theft (more commonly known as petty theft), while being the lowest degree of theft, can still result in serious penalties, including possible jail time.
 Potential jail sentences for petit theft include:

 - Second-degree petit theft: Up to 60 days in jail

 - First-degree petit theft: One year in jail (not less)

 Contact Our Theft Crime Attorney in Stuart Today